Today I'm taking you on a little time travel. Grab a cuppa something, cause this one's a bit long…

 I could live here easier than I could live in Florida.

+I didn't know what it meant, just that it resonated with me.
 Little did I know God had a reason (as if I should ever doubt his plan/purpose for the way things go!) for no to Florida, and yes to the road trip with my sister!

 Responding to that one message, when I would have normally said no and ignored him because he didn't “fit” my ideal was the best decision ever.
 I was open to giving him a chance, just getting to know him on a friend level..but that quickly changed the more we got to know one another.